 With a growing consumer interest in plant-based eating, entrepreneurs are seizing the opportunity to create new, plant-based food businesses.

 Healthcare practitioners have an amazing opportunity to bring the health-promoting, disease-preventing message of plant-based nutrition to their patients and clients.
 However, barriers such as time restrictions, lack of training, and inadequate reimbursement discourage many practitioners from incorporating nutrition into their practice.
 At the T. Colin Campbell Center for Nutrition Studies, our goal is to educate and empower these practitioners with a comprehensive understanding of plant-based nutrition and tools for incorporating that understanding into their practice.
-The cornerstone of this education is our Plant-Based Nutrition Certificate program—provided in partnership with eCornell—which offers 30 CMEs to physicians, nurses, and pharmacists, and 30 CPEUs for Dietitians.
+The cornerstone of this education is our Plant-Based Nutrition Certificate program—provided powered by eCornell—which offers 30 CMEs to physicians, nurses, and pharmacists, and 30 CPEUs for Dietitians.

 If you wish to transition into clinical practice from a different background, you may need to complete a post baccalaureate program for pre-med requirements or dietetic requirements before you can apply to medical or graduate school.